josephedwardoreilly/PreppinData/README.md

 # PreppinData

-A few examples from the Preppin' Data challenge, done first in R with data.table and then in MySql.
+Preppin' Data challenges, done in PostgreSQL mainly.
+Using DB-Fiddle.com to host the data temporarily when doing the challenges.